2026 FutureProof Program

 Interactive Session — Industry Priorities for 2026–2030

-Facilitator: David Platt, Co-Founder & Founder, Resilient Futures
+Facilitator: David Platt, CEO & Co-Founder, Resilient Futures

 Delegates identify the top challenges, innovations and regulatory priorities shaping the next five years of fibre packaging transformation.